ppedin/grad_rag/STANDARDIZED_EVALUATION_GUIDE.md

 ## Overview

-The Standardized Evaluation Logging System provides a unified format for automatic analysis and comparison of GraphRAG and VectorRAG systems.
+The Standardized Evaluation Logging System provides a unified format for automatic analysis and comparison of GraphRAG, VectorRAG, and All-Context systems.
 Each system gets its own folder with consistent data structures for seamless automated processing.

 ## Features

-- **System-specific folder structure**: Separate directories for GraphRAG and VectorRAG
+- **System-specific folder structure**: Separate directories for GraphRAG, VectorRAG, and All-Context
-- **Unified JSON schema**: Consistent format across both systems for automatic analysis
+- **Unified JSON schema**: Consistent format across all systems for automatic analysis
 - **Comprehensive intermediate outputs tracking**: All agent outputs and processing steps
 - **ROUGE score standardization**: Consistent metric calculation and formatting
 - **Execution time and performance metrics**: Detailed timing and performance data
-- **System-specific metrics**: Graph statistics for GraphRAG, vector statistics for VectorRAG
+- **System-specific metrics**: Graph statistics for GraphRAG, vector statistics for VectorRAG, prompt optimization for All-Context

 ## Directory Structure